 Edmonds Kind of Fourth: This small-town event features family fun all day long on July 4.
 The day starts off at 10 a.m. with a the Beat Bracket 5K and Beat Brackett 1K - George Brackett was the founder of Edmonds and the race entails literally beating Brackett (or at least a running imposter Brackett) to the finish line.
 Runners of all ages and speeds are welcome.
 The fun continues at 11:30 a.m. with a smaller kids parade, and the main parade at noon.
 Afternoon activities include a Edmonds Firefighters Waterball Competition at 2:30 p.m., food vendors and evening entertainment, a Brackett mustache competition, and finally fireworks at 10 p.m.

 03 of 05

 Bellevue Family 4th: Bellevue Family 4th is a laid-back and fun way to celebrate the day.
-There's live music, games, and activities for kids, food vendors, and plenty of fun for all are capped off with Bellevue’s firework show.
-Bonus, there's free parking at Bellevue Square after 6 p.m., which is something you won't find anywhere but the Eastside!
+There's live music, games, and activities for kids, food vendors, and plenty of fun for all are capped off with Bellevue’s firework show set to music by the Bellevue Youth Symphony Orchestra.
+Bonus, there's free parking at the Bellevue Collection after 6 p.m., which is something you won't find anywhere in Seattle!
 The festivities take place at Bellevue Downtown Park.

 Celebrate Kirkland: Another Eastside fourth event with fireworks is Celebrate Kirkland.
 Expect family activities, face painting, both a children’s parade and a larger parade, and a fireworks show to cap off the night.
 Fireworks are viewable from most of the waterfront parks in Kirkland and Heritage Park, but Celebrate Kirkland takes place at Marina Park.